bdraco/home-assistant.io/source/_integrations/august.markdown

   default: 10
 {% endconfiguration %}

 Once Home Assistant is started, a configurator will pop up asking you to enter verification code that is sent to your phone number or email.
+If you ever change accounts, you will need to delete the ".august.conf" file that lives in the same location as your configuration.yaml.

 ### Binary Sensor